First time Peacock Bass Anglers

 Today we had out Mike McLeod’s group of friends from North and South Carolina.
-Mike and his friends are a group of 8 or 9 that love the outdoors, fishing and hunting.
-They stayed up by the Lake Okeechobee area so they would be convenient to duck and hog hunting as well as the fishing.
+Mike and his friends are a group of 8 or 9 that love the outdoors, fishing, and hunting.
+They stayed up by the Lake Okeechobee area so they would be convenient for duck and hog hunting as well as fishing.

-The plan was, each day a different group of guys would fish a different location.
-So, we started with fishing for peacock bass in the Miami area at a hidden little lake, as we call it “the honey hole.”
+The plan was, that each day a different group of guys would fish in a different location.
+So, we started with fishing for peacock bass in the Miami area at a hidden little lake, as we call “the honey hole.”
 As most of the customers look when we go to Miami.
 A little unsure of what to expect, so they all just went with the flow.
-We explained that the water temp needed to raise a bit as the sunrises over head, we tried to ensure them that the peacock bass would bite slow at first and slowly get better.
-With that look on there faces, like I told them “you should have been here yesterday.”
-We explained that this time of the year the peacock bass group up and that once we found one we would then fine, two, three and so on.
+We explained that the water temp needed to raise a bit as the sun rises overhead, we tried to ensure them that the peacock bass would bite slowly at first and slowly get better.
+With that look on their faces, as I told them “you should have been here yesterday.”
+We explained that this time of the year the peacock bass group up and that once we found one we would then fine, two, three, and so on.

-Lone behold that’s almost exactly how it happen, with two boats out today we had a lot of lines in the water.
-Our boat was the first to yell “fish on,” I heard it come from the rear of the boat and before I could look back we had one on up front a double.
-Lone behold the group of fish we were looking for, I quickly spin the boat around and proceeded to catch one after another.
+Lone behold that’s almost exactly how it happens, with two boats out today we had a lot of lines in the water.
+Our boat was the first to yell “fish on,” I heard it come from the rear of the boat and before I could look back we had one on upfront a double.
+Lone to behold the group of fish we were looking for, I quickly spin the boat around and proceeded to catch one after another.

 We ended up moving around throughout the day, catching several fish in the 5lb range.
 We ended the day with a flurry and great pictures and about 50 peacock bass between us.
 The boys are back tomorrow for adventure in the Everglades!

-What great bunch of guys, old college buddies and really good friends!
+What a great bunch of guys, old college buddies, and really good friends!

 I hope to see the guys again in the near future.

-BassOnline.com is Florida Fishing largest Freshwater Guide Service, specializing in Florida bass fishing in the Florida lakes, canals and rivers for Lake Okeechobee Fishing and peacock bass.
+BassOnline.com is Florida Fishing’s largest Freshwater Guide Service, specializing in Florida bass fishing in the Florida lakes, canals, and rivers for Lake Okeechobee Fishing and peacock bass.

 To learn more about Florida Peacock Bass, visit Bass Fishing Blog